Ty Lawson: Houston Rockets (2015–2016)

 On July 20, 2015, the Nuggets traded Lawson and a 2017 second round draft pick to the Houston Rockets in exchange for Joey Dorsey, Nick Johnson, Kostas Papanikolaou, Pablo Prigioni, a 2016 first round draft pick, and cash considerations.
 He made his debut for the Rockets in the team's season opener against his former team the Denver Nuggets on October 28, recording 12 points and 6 assists as a starter in a 105–85 loss.
 He started in the Rockets' first 11 games of the season under coach Kevin McHale.
 However, after McHale was fired and J. B. Bickerstaff was named interim, Bickerstaff moved Lawson to the bench for the team's November 18 game against the Portland Trail Blazers.
 On December 18, he was suspended for two games by the NBA based on his guilty plea in November for driving while impaired and a lane usage violation after leaving a party in Denver in January 2015.
 On January 7, 2016, he was suspended for a further three games by the NBA for driving under the influence of alcohol in July 2015.
 On March 1, he was waived by the Rockets in a buyout agreement.

 Indiana Pacers (2016)

 On March 7, 2016, Lawson signed with the Indiana Pacers.
 He made his debut for the Pacers later that night at home against the San Antonio Spurs, managing just five minutes of action before spraining his left ankle during the second quarter, which ruled him out for the rest of the game.
 He missed the following five games before returning to action on March 21 against the Philadelphia 76ers.

 Sacramento Kings (2016–2017)

 On August 31, 2016, Lawson signed with the Sacramento Kings.
-On April 11, 2017, in his 551st NBA game, Lawson recorded his first career triple-double with 22 points, 12 assists and 11 rebounds in a 129–104 win over the Phoenix Suns.
+On April 11, 2017, in his 551st and final NBA regular season game, Lawson recorded his first career triple-double with 22 points, 12 assists and 11 rebounds in a 129–104 win over the Phoenix Suns.